course-details-portlet

 • 3 out of 4 approved group exercises consisting of written submissions.

-The compulsory activities are approved for 4 years.
-With approved compulsory activities, the students resit the examination only.
+The compulsory activities are approved for 4 years and within this time period the students can resit the examination only.

 Exam